dbgjerez/ocp-logging/README.md

 ## Red Hat OpenShift Logging Operator

-This operator is responsible for picking up the logs from every pod standard output.
+This operator picks up the logs from every pod standard output.
 Fluentd gets pod logs and sends them wherever we want, by default to Elasticsearch.

 Also, you can do some important actions like log forwarding, reformat the structure, etc.

 ### Installation

-The process to install the "Red Hat OpenShift Logging Operator" is very similar that the previous operator.
+The process to install the "Red Hat OpenShift Logging Operator" is the same as the previous operator.

-In this case, we will choose the ```stable-5.7``` channel too.
+We will choose the ```stable-5.7``` channel too.

 ```bash
 oc apply -f operators/cluster-logging.yaml
 ```

-Now, we will label the namespace:
+And now, for the same reason, we're going to label the namespace.

 ```bash
 oc label namespace openshift-operators-redhat openshift.io/cluster-monitoring="true"